-Michalopoulos and Papaioannou, 2013).
+Scale and state capacity: In many developing countries, the state often has limited reach beyond the national capital and other politically important cities (Herbst, 2000; Michalopoulos and Papaioannou, 2013).
 Administrative reforms are one way for the state to build capacity at the local level and expand its influence to the periphery (see, e.g. Chambru et al., 2021).
-Our findings thus far suggest that creating more subnational capitals and, hence, more first-order units benefits these cities and regions irrespective of their size.
-However, it is improbable that subnational capital cities governing increasingly smaller territories would benefit similarly as those that are the capitals of more populated regions.
-Grossman and Lewis (2014), for example, argue that Uganda has become so heavily territorially decentralized that the intergovernmental bargaining power of single first-order units has been substantially weakened.
-Moreover, most federal systems distribute central government resources to regions using a fixed population-based formula.30
+Our findings thus far suggest that creating more subnational capitals and, hence, more first-order units benefits cities that become capitals and close-by cities irrespective of the size of the resulting regions.
+However, it is improbable that subnational capital cities governing increasingly smaller territories would benefit similarly to capitals of more populated regions.
+In fact, Grossman and Lewis (2014) argue that Uganda has become so heavily territorially decentralized that the intergovernmental bargaining power of single first-order units has been substantially weakened.
+Moreover, most federal systems distribute central government resources to regions using a fixed population-based formula.